 Are you planning to buy your first camera but wondering what is the best camera to buy?
-Then I do hope this post will be of a little help to your decision making drama.
+This post will help you in deciding on the best camera option for you.

 Before starting there are 3 points I would like you to keep in mind:

-First, the “best camera” to you is the one that best meets your needs and not the one that is the most technologically advanced or the most expensive in the market.
+First, your “best camera” is the one that best meets your needs and within your budget and not the one that is the most technologically advanced or the most expensive in the market.

 Third, technology is changing very quickly.
-So what is the point of wanting to buy the latest model of a certain brand when you know that in a matter of weeks a new model will be available in the market.
+So there is no point in buying the latest model of a certain brand to learn photography knowing that soon after a new model will be available in the market.

 1. Realize what do you need the camera for.

-After answering the below questions, you will be able to narrow down the options available and have a clearer idea on what kind of camera to look for.
+After answering the below questions, you will have a clearer idea on what kind of camera to look for.

 - What is your budget?

-- What type of photography will you be using the camera for? (portraits, sports, wildlife, landscapes, macros, etc..)
+- What type of photography are you interested in? (portraits, sports, wildlife, landscapes, macros, etc..)

-- Will you mostly be photographing indoors, outdoors, during the day, or during the night?
+- Will you be photographing indoors, outdoors, during the day, or during the night?

-- Are you interested in becoming creative and artistic in photography or you just want to snap memories?
+- Are you interested in becoming creative and artistic in photography or you just want to save memories?

 - Are you a beginner or you do have a bit of experience in photography?